The nationwide RTLB service

 Ensure they disseminate any information from cluster to their schools.

-Pre-entry discussions on referrals and advocating for referrals at the referral meetings.
+Pre-entry discussions on requests for support and advocating for R4S at the referral meetings.

 Ensure that parents/whanau have provided informed written consent.